Who you are is transformed by the actions you take to fulfill a goal outside of your comfort zone.

 Next, they stop paying attention to math in the classroom and refuse to make efforts to learn it since “they are not good at it”.

-Their internalization of the thought leads to the fear of math which becomes part of their identity.
+The fear of math which becomes part of their identity.

 Pain and failure become associated with math.
 All imagination and interest in math fade.
 A “future” involving math no longer becomes possible.